-SSRIs works by enhancing the nerve cells functions in the brain that helps to regulate emotion.
+SSRIs work by enhancing the nerve cell functions in the brain that helps to regulate emotion.
 The delivery of the signals does the communication between your brain cells and nerves with chemical messengers.
 Serotonin is a type of natural neurotransmitter.

 When the brain cells send the signal to one another, it releases a little bit of neurotransmitter so the message can get delivered.
 It has to take back the neurotransmitter it released to send the following statement.
 This whole process of replacing the brain chemicals is called reuptake.

 When you suffer from anxiety and panic attacks, the brain area that regulates mood and sends messages using the chemical might not function appropriately.
 SSRIs help to make more serotonin available by blocking the reuptake process.
 It allows serotonin to build up between neurons, so messages are sent correctly.

 Side effects of SSRIs for anxiety and panic attacks?

 Many people who take SSRIs do not experience significant problems, but every medical treatment carries some possible risks.
 Some possible side effects of SSRI antidepressants for anxiety and panic attacks may include: